Lucy Barnes (writer): Early life and education

 the first Universalist minister in Maine.

-When a child she was sweet in disposition, gentle in deportment, but very undemonstrative, unless an opportunity presented itself by which she could serve some one, or reconcile contending parties; "and then," says the "Christian Intelligencer" of 1825, "she would wear a smile of complacency and satisfaction that was beautiful and heavenly."
+When a child she was sweet in disposition, gentle in deportment, but very undemonstrative, unless an opportunity presented itself by which she could serve someone, or reconcile contending parties; "and then," says the "Christian Intelligencer" of 1825, "she would wear a smile of complacency and satisfaction that was beautiful and heavenly."
 Her opportunities for an education were very limited, but she was an omnivorous reader, and could repeat what she read as easily as most could repeat the chit-chat of an afternoon.

 Career

 When she was 19 years old, Barnes made a profession of religious creed.
 At about that time, her father removed to Poland, Maine, at which place a frantic "reformation" was going on.
 She attended the meetings, and gave all the arguments and all the warnings a most careful and respectful consideration; "for," she said, "if their explanations are correct, and this singular work is sanctioned by divine authority, I am perfectly willing and ready to embrace Methodism."
 She was always interested in religious discussions, and read the Bible with great interest, but at this time, she read verse by verse, and conscientiously considered the import of every word.
 The more she read, the more clearly she saw the fallacy of the popular explanations, and the more truthful seemed the doctrine that she ever after lived by, and at last died believing.

 As soon as it was known that Barnes had openly proclaimed that she could not put bounds to the love of God, and announced her belief in Universalist doctrine, crowds visited her for the purpose of either driving or persuading her from that belief.
 Barnes had a peculiar aptitude for logical reasoning, and presented her points so persuasively, and in so amiable and loving a manner, that the most intelligent became convinced that her "weapons were not carnal but mighty," and were generous enough to say she was a "real Christian," even if she had embraced the awful doctrine of universal salvation.
 She was constantly trying to impress upon the young the principles of morality, and their duty to live Christian lives.

 Soon after her death some of her letters, dissertations and poems were collected and printed in a pamphlet of 71 pages, entitled The Female Christian.
 In the Gospel Banner, of 1858, there was a review of the pamphlet by Rev. John Wesley Hanson, then editor.
 This may have been the first book written by a woman in defense of Universalism.
 He said, "The passages from the letters, verse and prose of the fair, frail hand that has for fifty years been cold can not fail to be read with interest."